 JOB DESCRIPTIONS

-Job descriptions are used to outline the tasks, qualifications, and responsibilities of a specific job.
+Job descriptions outline the tasks, qualifications, and responsibilities of a specific job.

-The hiring manager or line executive focuses on outlining the activities and goals of the job.
-It is recommended that the employee also reviews the job description to provide input on their actual duties and skills.
+The hiring manager or line executive outlines the job’s activities and goals.
+It is recommended that the employee also review the job description to provide input on their actual duties and skills.
 The compensation team adds salary and bonus information.

-Job descriptions are used to make decisions on things like compensation structures and evaluation schemes and are often grouped into job families.
+Job descriptions are used to decide compensation structures and evaluation schemes and are often grouped into job families.

 JOB POSTINGS